TheStarAlight/eTraj.jl/docs/src/manual3_main_method.md

 !!! compat "Note: Experimental feature"
     GPU acceleration is an experimental feature of the package and the API may change in the near future.

+!!! note "Note: GPU acceleration efficiency"
+    The GPU's advantage of speed over CPU may not be so obvious in the trajectory simulation.
+    Sometimes the program is even slower when using GPU.
+    Thus it's better to benchmark for specific hardware and choose the most efficient option.

 ## Final Electron Collecting & Saving

 After the trajectory simulation ends, the electrons would be analyzed and collected.